UriShX/vpn-profile-switcher/README.md

 #### About server groups and server group + country combinations

-NordVPN does not provide OpenVPN profiles ready to download for all groups, and does not provide every server groups in each country.
+NordVPN does not provide WireGuard severs or OpenVPN profiles ready to download for all groups, and does not provide every server groups in each country.
 This means that for some queries to the NordVPN API will return empty, and for others a `.ovpn` configuration file will not be downloaded.
 In those cases the script should fail gracefully with failure messages printed to system log, as well as to the terminal when running the script from CLI.

 The best way to figure out if your parameters will actually work is to check the [group-countries.tsv](https://github.com/UriShX/vpn-profile-switcher/blob/db/group-countries.tsv) table, which is set up to be scraped every 15 minutes (doesn't really work on schedule, but about once an hour seems good enough). \
 I noticed some recommended server for group and country combinations from [NordVPN server recommendation site](https://nordvpn.com/servers/tools/) did not show up in my scraped tables.
 Since the script downloads and connections are based on queries to NordVPN's API, and the tables the script queries are also scraped from the same API, I did not try to fix that. \